fbpx

 Now, I push due dates for my clients to a week before they go live.
 I keep in touch and follow up on the morning of the due date to hold them accountable, and I implement late fees as needed.
 Thankfully, I have not had to use these fees.
 But this idea of deadlines is helping my clients and me get on top of our schedules.

-After implementing this rules, I have consistently freed up my Fridays.
-I’m not pushing everything to the end of the week anymore because of delays or last minute episodes.
+After implementing these rules, I have consistently freed up my Fridays.
+I’m not pushing everything to the end of the week anymore because of delays or last-minute episodes.
 My clients have been so considerate of this rule and have even worked batching into their own schedules.
 Fridays are now either my personal day or a day to work on my own business.

 I have definitely not perfected this system yet.
 It’s a learning process, but reclaiming my time and setting my own schedule has been so beneficial.